 The beauty of modern internal communications is that it isn’t one size fits all.
 Requirements may differ widely, especially between industries.
 Internal communications has risen to this challenge because its flexibility has allowed it to meet these discrete needs.

-- increasing awareness of critical compliance updates in financial services businesses, or
+- Increasing awareness of critical compliance updates in financial services businesses

 Managers in these and other industries have embraced internal communications as a solution which works with their environment, not against it.

 The growth in SnapComms

 SnapComms was born out of the frustrations in communicating properly with staff.
 In developing a unique internal communication platform to address this, we’ve grown as fast as the market’s need has.

 “Internal communications is a powerful tool for effecting workplace change – but organizations today want a fresh approach,” opines SnapComms CEO, Chris Leonard.
 “A solution which drives measurable performance.
 That’s where SnapComms was born.”

 Our multi-platform capabilities target both desk-based and mobile employees, as well as reaching broad audiences through digital signage.

 Priority to passive communication channels get instant awareness and drive sustained behavioral change.